membershipslab/msl-form-validator/README.md

 ## Contributing

+- PRs are welcome!
+For larger changes, please open an issue first to discuss what you’d like to change.
-- We use WordPress Coding Standards via PHPCS (`phpcs.xml.dist`).
+- Please follow WordPress Coding Standards (WPCS) via PHPCS (`phpcs.xml.dist`).
-- Dev setup and commands:
+- Run the linters locally before submitting a PR:

 ```bash
 composer install